xengeo/java-fundamentals/bites/03_static_methods_bite.md

 ## Exercise

 Define a new class called `Announcement`, give it a static method called `celebration` and call it like this inside the `main` method.

 ```java
 System.out.println(Announcement.celebration())
 ```

-> HINT: Like Python, Java uses the `return` keyword ;)
+> HINT: Java, like many other languages, uses the `return` keyword ;)

 [Example Solution](https://youtu.be/MQW2kaGTaAA)

 ## Challenge

 Add more static methods to the `Announcement` class, all of which print appropriate messages of your choosing, then call them inside the main method.

 * `changeOfPlan`
 * `apology`